lemon32767/ccleste/README.md

 ![screenshot](https://raw.githubusercontent.com/lemon-sherbet/ccleste/master/screenshot.png)

 This is a C source port of the [original celeste (Celeste classic)](https://www.lexaloffle.com/bbs/?tid=2145) for the PICO-8, designed to be portable.
-PC and 3DS are the main supported platforms.
+PC and 3DS are the main supported platforms, though other people are [maintaining ports to other platforms](https://github.com/lemon32767/ccleste/network/members).

 Go to [the releases tab](https://github.com/lemon-sherbet/ccleste/releases) for the latest pre-built binaries.